candycode/candycode.github.com/site/portfolio/index.md

 [Hosted on GitHub](http://github.com/candycode/qlua)

-_...more to come_

 #Free Dimensions

 This is a program from the previous century.
 It started as  a proof of concept for a distributed CAD/3D modeler on SGI hardware and was lately rewritten to work on Windows around 1998, used mainly as a workbench for experimenting with computer graphics algorithms, OpenGL and Windows GUI programming.
 I also built it to generate (animated) data for RenderMan compliant renderers, unfortunately I never had access to the real thing so the shader interface only works with BMRT.

-Free Dimensions can generate any sort of geometry from F-Rep with CSG to NURBS and has limited support for animation.
-It can also generate depth maps and perform preview of applied shadow and light maps (all done painfully slowly on the CPU).
+Free Dimensions can generate any sort of geometry from F-Rep with CSG and blending to NURBS and has limited support for animation.
+It can also generate depth maps and perform preview of applied shadows and light maps (all done painfully slowly on the CPU).
 Last but not least it can export a 3D world to Windows, X, and Java3D source code.

-It turns out that the program (together with BMRT 2.6) seems to work on Windows 7 (although with issues with resizing and when using multi-level undo/redo) including the scripting interface and some networking features.
+It turns out that the program (together with BMRT 2.6) does work on Windows 7 (although with issues with resizing and when using multi-level undo/redo) including the scripting interface and some networking features.

 #sMesh

 Subdivide with Catmull-Clark, Loop and other techniques and decimate high polygonal count meshes.

+...to be continued